Check out the article below.

 Interest: 4 minutes Concept: BusinessWeek: Jeremy Gutsche's EXPLOITING CHAOS Featured

-Segment: Neutral, 18-55 Comparison Set: 15 similar articles, including: japanese rice moisturizers, exploiting chaos, and tour-archiving streaming features.
+Segment: Neutral, 18-55 Comparison Set: 25 similar articles, including: flexible smartphone screens, exploiting chaos, and handcrafted sustainable jewelry.